holgergp/mvnJest/README.md

 ## Installation

+- If you just want to see the app just run `mvn spring-boot:run`
+  - This will do a client build and you are good to go.

+### Details
+If you want to have some more control:
 - `npm install` to get all client side libs.
 - `npm start` to build the web-jar.
 - `mvn clean install` to build the server part